Did you know?

 The rest of the race went green, with Elliott leading the final 34 laps.
 Truex threatened several times, most prominently when Elliott got slightly loose in the first turn on the final lap.
 Restarting 12th after the DiBenedetto caution, Truex worked his way up to Elliott’s back bumper, but the 22-year-old Elliott stood his ground.
 Once Truex ran out of fuel toward the end of the final lap, Elliott crossed the start/finish line to the tune of the crowd’s cheers.

-Ironically enough, Elliott ran out of fuel as he made his victory lap around the track.
+Elliott himself ran out of fuel as he made his victory lap around the track.
 Fortunately enough, Elliott’s teammate, seven-time series champion Jimmie Johnson pushed Elliott back in front of the stands, where he met his joyous crew for the victory.

 It was a fitting ending for the afternoon, as Elliott’s victory marked the 250th visit to victory lane for his team, Hendrick Motorsports.
 One of the most prominent names in the history of NASCAR, the team has won 12 Cup Series titles under team owner Rick Hendrick, including four from Jeff Gordon and one more from Terry Labonte.